diogofrmota/swiss-post-project/INSTALLATION.md

 - 3× Raspberry Pi 4B (2GB) with SD cards
 - A running network with access to the internet
 - A GitHub account with a fork or clone of this repository
+- A Cloudflare account managing your domain, with an API token that has `Zone:DNS:Edit` permissions
 - A domain (e.g. `diogomota.com`) with DNS A records pointing at the MetalLB IP pool range, or a local DNS / `/etc/hosts` override for the ingress hostnames (`argocd.diogomota.com`)

 ## Hardware Layout